Richard Raši: Member of Parliament

 While serving as government minister of health, he also stood as Smer-SD's candidate for a parliamentary seat in the 2010 Slovak parliamentary election from his native district of Kosice.
-In a fortunate turn of events, he ended up gaining the seat, although losing the ministers post due to Smer-SD losing the election.
-He was reelected to a full four-year term in the 2012 Slovak parliamentary election.
+In a fortunate turn of events, he ended up gaining the seat but the ministers post due to Smer-SD losing the election.

 Mayor of Košice

-In September 2009, it was announced that Smer-SD would place Raši on the party's ticket for the upcoming mayoral election in Kosice.
+In September 2009, it was announced that Smer-SD would place Raši on the party's ticket for the upcoming mayoral election in Košice.
 This was despite the fact that they in April had confirmed that another politician, Ladislav Lazar would be the party's choice.
 However, the increasingly popular Raši had since eclipsed Lazar.
 Prime Minister Robert Fico confirmed his choice of Raši saying that "We are looking for strong candidates that can win elections, therefore we are giving people from the executive branch a chance".

-In what was to be the closest election in Kosice in over 20 years, Raši eventually won with 36% of the vote, 4 percent ahead of the runner-up, incumbent mayor František Knapík who received 32%.
+In what was to be the closest election in Košice in over 20 years, Raši eventually won with 36% of the vote, 4 percent ahead of the runner-up, incumbent mayor František Knapík who received 32%.
 The turnout however, was surprisingly low, at 33%.

-He resigned as Mayor on 26 March 2018 after being appointed Deputy Prime Minister.
+He resigned as mayor on 26 March 2018 after being appointed deputy prime minister.
 He was succeeded by Deputy Mayor Martin Petruško in an acting capacity.

 Deputy Prime Minister

 Raši was appointed Deputy Prime Minister for Investments and Information upon the ascension of Peter Pellegrini to the office of Prime Minister in March 2018.
-He was approved, along with the rest of the new Cabinet, by the National Council on 26 March 2018.
+He was approved by the National Council on 26 March 2018 along with the rest of the new cabinet.